CartoDB/labs-postgresql/workshop/indexes-on-expressions.md

 Expression-based index are just as regular field-based indexes but working on the execution of an arbitrary expression.
 If your application is using them on `WHERE` or `GROUP BY` clauses you may want to set up them to speed their execution.

+**Note**: To be able to create this type of indexes your function needs to be marked as `IMMUTABLE`, otherwise their results would depend on the client connected to the database.
+This is the case for functions that are dependant of the locale settings (time and time zone conversions, currency, etc).

 ## Set up

 Just open `https://betis.carto.io` and configure a CARTO account to point to your `commitconf-XX` user and check that the table `bkmappluto` exists and has the three default indexes: